-N/A. There were no Medical Baseline customers or other customers with Access and Functional Needs de-energized during this event.
+N/A. There were no Medical Baseline customers or other customers with Access and Functional Needs final decision that notified customers will not experience de-energization until an "All Clear" declaration has been issued for all circuits in scope for the PSPS event.